combsco/Pinellas911/README.md

-Pinellas 911 - Public Data Frontend
+Pinellas County 911 - Public Data Frontend
 ============

 This is a re-design and frontend to Pinellas County, FL's current 911 activity status page.
 This application is powered by **Meteor JS** and provides a mobile first approach with a beautiful map provided by **MapBox**.